hvandermarel/GNSS-Perl-toolbox/rinex/README.md

 ### Motivation and development history

-When in 2011 the first RINEX version 3 files came around tools did not initially exist to convert the - at that time badly supported - RINEX version 3 files to version 2.
+When in 2011 the first RINEX version 3 files came around not that many tools existed to handle the new format or conversion to the - at that time - much better supported version .
 At the same time it was clear that Unavco's `teqc` would never support RINEX version 3.
 This motivated me in 2011 to write a set of Perl scripts and functions for reading, writing and converting RINEX files.
-This became the initial version of `rnxedit`, then known as `rnx2to3.pl` (which could also do the conversion in the other direction), and precursor libraries for `librnxio.pl` (called `rnxio.pl`) and `librnxsys.pl` (called `rnxsub.pl`).
+This became the initial version of `rnxedit`, then known as `rnx2to3.pl` (despite the name a two way convertor), and precursor libraries for `librnxio.pl` (called `rnxio.pl`) and `librnxsys.pl` (called `rnxsub.pl`).
-Soon after `gfzrnx` came around and we started to use `gfzrnx` for production work.
-The `rnx2to3.pl` was only used for some special projects and as the basis for a tool (`rnxstats`) to produce observation counts and statistics.
+Soon after `gfzrnx` came around i started to use `gfzrnx` for production work.
+The `rnx2to3.pl` was only used for some special projects, but the underlying code was used as the basis for a new tool (called `rnxstats`) to produce observation counts and statistics.

-For the editing and checking of meta data in the RINEX observations files another Perl script was developed using header templates generated from a station meta-data XML database.
-This worked very well in a production environment, but for editing a single file it was not as convenient as the good old `teqc` for RINEX version 2, although still easier than using `gfzrnx` (for RINEX version 3).
+For the editing and checking of meta data in RINEX observations files another Perl script was developed using header templates generated from a station meta-data XML database.
+This worked very well in a production environment, but for editing a few files from the command line it was not as convenient as the good old `teqc`.

-So in 2025, i decided to add editing and filtering capabilities to `rnx2to3.pl`, rename it to `rnxedit`, and release it as open source under a Apache 2 licence on github.
+So in 2025, i decided to add editing and filtering capabilities to `rnx2to3.pl`, rename it to `rnxedit` and release it as open source under a Apache 2 licence on github.

-Another main motivation to develop `rnxedit` is that `teqc` is not anymore supported, and that `gfzrnx` is now licensed under a more restrictive license not allowing production work with the free version, that `gfzrnx` tends to be rather heavy on system resources (compared to `teqc` and `rnxedit`), and there is no source code available for `gfzrnx` and `teqc`.
+Another main motivation to develop `rnxedit` is that `teqc` is not anymore supported, while `gfzrnx` is now licensed under a more restrictive license not allowing production work with the free version and tends to be rather heavy on system resources (compared to `teqc` and `rnxedit`).
+Also, no source code is available for `gfzrnx` and `teqc`, which i find another drawback.

-To me, `rnxedit` is intended as replacement for `teqc` and `gfzrnx`, not for everything, but only the most common operations (98% of the work).
-For all three tools, `teqc`, `gfzrnx` and `rnxedit`, there are jobs for which it is the "right" tool.
+To me, `rnxedit` is not intended as a full replacement for `teqc` or `gfzrnx`, it only excels at the most common operations (95% of the work).
+All three software tools have their own specific use cases.

 ## RINEX observation statistics - `rnxstats`

-RINEX observation statistics with number of epochs, satellites and observations.
+RINEX observation statistics with number of epochs, satellites and observations. *Not yet available, expected early July 2025*

 ## Perl function libraries